SaaS Pricing Pages to Sign Up Journeys

 This teardown analyzes how leading SaaS companies design pricing pages and connect them to sign up flows, revealing what drives conversion and what silently kills it.

-See the Figma teardown here
+See the Figma teardown here!

 This teardown maps full journeys from pricing page entry through account creation and early confirmation states.